felipecarrillo100/CatalogExplorerCustomExtensionsSamples/README.md

 <strong>Hint:</strong> The command is essentially a JSON object that begins with the property `Action`.
 For example,
 setting `Action=10` corresponds to creating a layer, while setting `Action=3` corresponds to restoring a workspace.
-Instead of memorizing commands, you can utilize the debug mode to generate commands that you can later replay in your "Custom Extensions" by copying and pasting the command, editing it as necessary
+Instead of memorizing commands, you can utilize the debug mode to generate commands that you can later replay in your `Custom Extensions` by copying and pasting the command, editing it as necessary